-Andi is a Senior Associate at Boga & Associates, which he joined in 2006.
+And i is a Senior Associate at Boga & Associates, which he joined in 2006.

-His practice is focused on accounting, tax and regulatory frameworks.
+His practice is focused on accounting, tax and regulatory matters.

-Over several years, Andi has gained ample experience in the application of accounting regulations (national and international standards), VAT law and other fiscal laws by being involved in assignments providing assistance to local and international clients in both the Albanian and Kosovo jurisdictions.
+Over several years, Andi has gained ample experience in the application of accounting regulations (national and international standards), corporate tax law and other fiscal laws.
+These assignments involve regular assistance to local and international clients in both the Albania and Kosovo jurisdictions.

-He received a Bachelor's Degree in Business Administration from the University of Tirana, Albania in 1999.
+Andi graduated in Business Administration from the University of Tirana, Albania in 1999.

-Andi is a member of the Approved Accountants Association (2005).
+He has been a member of the Approved Accountants Association since 2005.